Coral Bells, Alum Root

 Although they do like consistently moist soil, they do not want it overly wet.
 They become fairly drought tolerant once established.

 The Heuchera ‘Lime Rickey’ was a great performer in 2018.
 In fact, it performed better than the other Heuchera in 2018.
-Hopefully, it will survive the winter and continue to do well in 2019.
-I will continue adding more photos and information as time goes by.

 Spring was right around the corner so I took a few photos of the perennials that have started coming up.
 The Heuchera normally don’t completely disappear over the winter unless it is very cold.
 The above photo shows the Heuchera ‘Lime Rickey’ with a little new growth on March 7, 2019.